 9 Do not be carried about with various and strange doctrines.
 For it is good that the heart be established by grace, not with foods which have not profited those who have been occupied with them.

 Verses 9–16 set forth the continuing sacrifice of praise to God.
 Verses 9 through 13 allude to Old Testament means of purification offering (“sin offering”).

-Having spoken both about true and faithful leaders and the Lord Jesus, who is eternally faithful to His church, verse 9 speaks of those who were not faithful to truth.
+The writer of Hebrews—having spoken about both true and faithful leaders and the Lord Jesus, who is eternally faithful to His church—in verse 9 speaks of those who were not faithful to truth.

 9Do not be carried about with various and strange doctrines.

 The message of Jesus remains forever the same (He 13:8); therefore, we should reject any other message, especially teachings foreign to the truth as it is in Jesus (“strange doctrines”).

 By contrast, people who carry strange doctrines are unstable and changing in what they believe.
 These diverse teachings stand in contrast to the eternally unchanging truth in Christ.
 With Christ, there is no deviation of norm.

 The word “various” indicates that there are different forms of false doctrines.
 God’s Word is singular, whereas false beliefs are varied and numerous.
 Often their doctrines are syncretistic.